FedEx ATP Rankings COVID-19 Adjustments FAQ

 How will ATP Challenger Tour /ITF World Tennis Tour events played after the Tour resumption count toward a player’s ranking?

 Any points obtained at ATP Challenger Tour/ITF World Tennis Tour events upon Tour resumption will be considered among a player's ‘Best of Other Countable’ results.
 A player's result obtained after the Tour's resumption that is not better than his lowest ‘Best of Other Countable’ results will be included in the Non-Countable results on his ranking breakdown.

 Why are ATP Challenger Tour/ITF World Tennis Tour events being added differently than Tour-level events?

 ATP Challenger Tour and ITF World Tennis Tour events are scheduled on a one-year basis and do not have consistent spots in the calendar.
 Therefore, all results from these events will be added to a player’s Rankings breakdown.
-However, results will only improve a player’s "Best 18" points total if better than a player’s lowest ‘Best of Other Countable’ result.
+However, results will only improve a player’s point total if better than a player’s lowest ‘Best of Other Countable’ result.